smlsvnssn/ouml/README.md

 #### .try( tryFunction, catchFunction? ) → Proxy

 Error handler, lets you try a function, and run `catchFunction` if it throws. `tryFunction` receives the current value as argument, `catchFunction` receives `value, error` as arguments. `catchFunction` defaults to `v => v`, simply passing the previous value along.

+#### .new( Constructor, ...args? ) → Proxy

+Instantiation, lets you create new instances of `Constructor` with chain value as first argument, optionally with extra args.

 #### .peek() → Proxy